Myanmar: Several protesters reported killed | DW | 11.03.2021

-Witnesses and local media have said at least five people have been killed during a anti-coup protest in central Myanmar.
+Witnesses and local media have said at least five people have been killed during an anti-coup protest in central Myanmar.

 Graphic images shared by a local journalist showed one person dead on the ground in a pool of blood with what appears to be a head injury.